abhishekumrawal/UIUC-ECE374B-SP23.github.io/_policies/grading.md

     - I don't want to be the arbiter of what is and isn't a valid reason to miss your work (and neither should students have to plead and hope for mercy from professors).
 That is why I constructed this policy that is merciful but will apply it strictly.
 If you have a serious issue that cause you to miss two or more midterms, you need to contact your department's advising office and/or the [emergency dean](/policies/stressed).
 - ICES form: 1%
     - Every semester I send minimum of 3-4 reminder emails asking students to complete the ICES forms and I've never been able to get above 35% participation.
-    - I need feedback because I liek to iterate on the course every semester and try to make it better.
+    - I need feedback because I like to iterate on the course every semester and try to make it better.
 This is a very different course than 2 years ago and I hope it'll be different in 2 years time as well.
     - Prior to the grade estimate release, you must submit a screenshot on gradescope that shows you've completed your ICES evaluations.
 If you don't you will get a zero for this part of your grade.
     - While this isn't a major component, many students have been less that 1% away from the next grade cutoff.
 Don't risk it, take 5 minutes and fill out the form (for all your courses).